Optimal and Maximin Procedures for Multiple Testing Problems: Beyond simple hypotheses: dealing with complex alternatives

 Figure \ref{fig3maximin} shows the rejection regions for the three procedures.
 For a 2-dimensional display, we selected slices of the 3-dimensional rejection region that are fixed by the minimum $p$-value.
 We show the slices with a small minimum $p$-value, the largest minimum $p$-value for which Bonferroni-Holm still makes rejections (i.e., 0.05/3), a minimal $p$-value slightly below the nominal level, and a minimal $p$-value above the nominal level.
 The boundaries between one, two, or three rejections are necessarily parallel to the axes for Bonferroni-Holm but not parallel to the axes for the closed-Stouffer or the maximin rejection policy.
-Therefore, the latter two policies are not monotone policies (Def. \ref{def-monotone}), and the non-monotonicity is manifest in the negative slopes.
-Only for the maximin rejection policy, rejections of hypotheses with $p$-values greater than the nominal level are possible: if the smallest $p$-value is 0.0563, there is a fairly large region where only the smallest $p$-value is rejected, but interestingly if the two smallest $p$-values are about the same, for a fairly large range of the maximal $p$-value the two smallest $p$-values are rejected, and there is even a small region near the diagonal where all three hypotheses may be rejected.
+Therefore, the latter two policies are not monotone policies (Def. \ref{def-monotone}), and the non-monotonicity is manifest in the sloping decision boundaries.
+Interestingly, for the maximin rejection policy, rejections of hypotheses with $p$-values greater than the nominal level are possible: if the smallest $p$-value is 0.0563, there is a fairly large region where only the smallest $p$-value is rejected, but if the two smallest $p$-values are about the same, for a fairly large range of the maximal $p$-value the two smallest $p$-values are rejected, and there is even a small region near the diagonal (in green color) where all three hypotheses are rejected.